-The purpose of this CPP is to clarify and provide certainty as to how and when the community can participate in the various aspects of land use planning of the Shire.
-Through the engagement methods and timeframes presented in this plan, Council seeks to facilitate transparency in planning decisions and involve the community in these decisions.
+The purpose of this CPP is to clarify and provide certainty as to how and when the community can participate in the various aspects of land use planning in the Ballina Shire.
+Through the engagement methods and timeframes presented in this plan, Council seeks to facilitate transparency and involve the community in planning decisions.

 The objectives of Ballina Shire Council's CPP are to:

-- Outline how the community can participate in Council's planning processes - Involve the community in Council decision making - Facilitate and develop relationships and partnerships with the community - Ensure Council meets its legislative requirements in regards to community participation in planning functions
+- ▶ Outline how the community can participate in Council's planning processes - Involve the community in Council decision making - Facilitate and develop relationships and partnerships with the community - ▶ Ensure Council meets its legislative requirements in regards to community participation in planning functions